mhaseebaslam/javascript-for-beginner/README.md

 - Understand the high-level differences between common software development methodologies.
 - Recognize the need for and use of various development tools.

 > **Pro Tip**: Programming is learned by doing.
-Allocate sufficient time for exercises outside class hours.
+Allocate sufficient time for coding.

 ## Topics Overview